NathanElmi/RyanAirDemo/README.md

 It makes use of best practices, such as:
 - Page Object Model
-- Explicit waitsf
+- Explicit waits
 - TestNG

-I'm working on including additional fucntionality.
+I'm working on including additional functionality.
 However, Ryanair frequently change their UI, so it may become outdated.

 I've recorded a video of the testcase, which can be viewed [here](https://youtu.be/aCXF4OCsXKw).